Button

 <Button size="md">Submit</Button>

-Use prefix to add an icon before the label or suffix to add one after.
+Use prefix for an icon before the label or suffix for one after.
 Icons automatically scale to match the button size.

 <Button prefix={<IconPlus />}>Add item</Button>